The Five Stages of Divorce Recovery | Divorce Magazine

 Divorce is like experiencing a death of sorts.
 There is a sense of loss, betrayal, confusion, and a plethora of emotions.
-Because of this, the five stages of recovering from divorce is like other grief processes.
-Where are you in the process Here are the 5 Stages of Divorce Recovery:
+Because of this, the five stages of divorce recovery are like other grief processes.

 Experiencing negative emotions about your situation or towards others is normal.
 That doesn’t mean, however, that it’s any less destructive.
 Acknowledging the anger, fear, worry, guilt, depression, and grief is the first step towards the healing process.
 This is when it’s important to have someone you completely trust to share your feelings with, whether it’s a friend, pastor, rabbi, counselor, or coach.
 Remember Henry Ford’s famous quote: “The unexamined life is not worth living.”